kugurerdem/rugu.dev/content/english/blog/contemplation-1.md

 If I were to become more rational, would I become more aware of others' feelings or thoughts of those people whom I've never seen or physically interacted with?
-Would I be able to have simple interaction with them?
+Would I be able to have simple interactions with them?

 This could also be related to how an omniscient God would understand each of us, as it would possess knowledge of all logical possibilities.
 This might even